In any job interview, you should expect to be asked about your proudest accomplishments.

 - Transferable skills

-By focusing on personal experiences that display qualities like leadership, problem solving, or dedication, you can still make a strong case to interviewers, even without professional achievements.
+By focusing on personal experiences that display qualities like leadership, problem solving, or dedication, you can still make a compelling case to interviewers, even without professional achievements.

 How recent should the achievement be?

 Ideally, your achievement should be from the last 1-3 years, especially if it’s relevant to the role you’re applying for.
-However, if you have an older achievement that is highly significant or aligns well with the job requirements, it’s okay to mention it.
+However, mentioning an older achievement that is highly significant or aligns well with the job requirements is acceptable.

 Should I use the same achievement for every interview?

-No, it’s better to tailor your achievement to the specific role you’re interviewing for.
-Highlight different accomplishments that showcase skills or experiences most relevant to each position.
+No, you shouldn’t use the same achievement for every interview.
+For your answer to be persuasive, it needs to relate to the specific role you’re interviewing for.
+Highlight different accomplishments that show skills or experiences most relevant to each position.
 This shows that you’ve prepared and understand what the employer is looking for.

 Additional interview resources